 Grain-free Rhubarb Cake

 This delicious grain-free rhubarb cake is the perfect spring dessert recipe.
-It is gluten-free, dairy-free and Paleo-friendly.
-It is Paleo dairy free, gluten free and nut free.
+It is gluten-free, dairy-free, Paleo-friendly, and nut free.
 If you have reintroduced eggs on the AIP you can try this delicious cake as well.

 I love rhubarb!
 Not only for its delicious taste but also because it means that summer is right around the corner.
 If you have never tried rhubarb before, head to your local farmers market and grab a few stalks (4-5 if you want to make this recipe).
 The mix between the sweetness of the cake and the acidity of the rhubarb makes for a perfect combination.
 This recipe tastes more like a traditional rhubarb cake and because I was going for that fluffy texture I decided to use eggs.
 So if you for some reason cannot eat eggs then make sure to check out my strawberry rhubarb crisp recipe.
 It is AIP friendly.